mahankarimiii02/Reverse-Shell-using-Python/README.md

-# A simple ReverseShell created in Python
+# A simple Reverse Shell created in Python

 # Details
 1. We have 3 files here